What Is Sesame Oil?

-While more human studies are needed, some test-tube studies have determined sesame oil is effective at lowering inflammatory markers.
+While more human studies are needed, some test-tube studies have shown that sesame oil is effective at lowering inflammatory markers.

 Sesame oil may help regulate blood sugar levels.
-One study found that adults taking sesame oil had reduced fasting blood sugar (your blood sugar after a night of sleep) and hemoglobin A1c (your average blood sugar level over the past two to three months).
+One study found that adults taking sesame oil had reduced fasting blood sugar (your blood sugar after a night of sleep) and hemoglobin A1c (your average blood sugar level over the past 2-3 months).

 The sesamin and vitamin E in sesame oil may benefit your hair.
 One study found that a supplement containing the two antioxidants improved hair strength and shine.